playgameservices/play-games-plugin-for-unity/README.md

     // show achievements UI
     Social.ShowAchievementsUI();
 ```

-This will show a standard UI appropriate for the look and feel of the platform
-(Android or iOS).

 ## Showing the Leaderboard UI

 To show the built-in UI for all leaderboards, call **Social.ShowLeaderboardUI**.